nus-cs2103/website-base/admin/tp-pe-fragment.md

 * **Do not view video Zoom feeds of others** while the testing is ongoing.
 Keep the video view minimized.
 * **During the bug reporting periods (i.e., <span class="badge bg-success">PE Phase 1 - part I</span> and <span class="badge bg-success">PE Phase 1 - part II</span>), do not use websites/software not in the list given below.** If you need to visit a different website or use another software, please ask for permission first.
   * Website: LumiNUS
+  * Website/software: MSTeams (only to communicate with the prof of Tech support)
   * Website: Module website %%(e.g., to look up PE info)%%
   * Software: CATcher, any text editor, any screen grab/recording software
   * Software: PDF reader %%(to read the UG/DG or other references such as the textbook)%%